LuisReyes98/sample_lighttouch_app/README.md

 afterwards all the code and logic to be performed in this view is executed there must be a return.
 In the case that this action is one of many that where called by the same rule it may not have a return, but one of the called actions must have a return.

 The return is a table that contains a header and a body , ready to be a json response.
-In case of being a normal html view it must be scecified to `render` and html , which receives the route to the html in the current theme, and a table of variables to render in the html.
+In case of being a normal html view it must be specified to `render` and html , which receives the route to the html in the current theme, and a table of variables to render in the html.

 Example of action return of a html: